dry-rb/dry-rb.org/source/gems/dry-validation/1.0/schemas.html.md

 ### Using custom types

-When you use `params` or `json`, coercion logic is handled by type objects that are resolved from the type specifications.
-For example when you use `params` and define the type to be an `:integer`, then the resolved type will be `Dry::Schema::Types::Params::Integer`.
-This is just a convenience in order to make schema definition more concise.
+When you define a schema using `params` or `json`, the coercion logic is handled by type objects that are resolved from the type specifications within  the schema.
+For example, when you use `params` and define the type to be an `:integer`, then the resolved type will be `Dry::Schema::Types::Params::Integer`.
+This is just a convenience to make schema definition more concise.

-If you want **custom types**, you can **pass them explicitly** when defining your schema:
+If you want to use **custom types**, you can **pass them explicitly** when defining your schema:

 ```ruby
 module Types